iain-anderson/device-bacnet-c/README.md

 ## Example Configurations
 Example TOML configurations for the device service are present in res/{ip, mstp}/.
-The BACnet/IP configuration contains a commented out section with an example on how to set up the device service to point to a BBMD device, and a commented out section adding a device through the configuration file.
+The BACnet/IP configuration contains a commented out section with an example on how to set up the device service to point to a BBMD device.

 ## Documentation
 Further documentation can be found in the docs/ directory.
 This describes